 Notropis volucellus

-Mimic Shiner – Notropis volucellus – Tar
+Mimic Shiner – Paranotropis volucellus – Tar

 FamilyScientific NameAuthorYearCommon Name

-LeuciscidaeNotropis volucellus(Cope)1865Mimic Shiner
+LeuciscidaeParanotropis volucellus(Cope)1865Mimic Shiner

 Unique Characters: Broad, rounded snout.
 Scales along back in front of dorsal fin wider than adjacent scales.
 Scales alongside on front half of body much deeper (vertically elongated, about 3 times) than wide.
 Small, slightly subterminal mouth.
 Large eye.
 Body humped, deepest near center of nape.
 Neuromasts, tiny pit-like sensory structures, well developed on the head.
 Tubercles absent or poorly developed.
 Breast naked or rarely fully scaled.
-Well-developed post-anal black stripe.
 Dorsal stripe absent; lateral stripe diffuse anteriorly.

 Mimic Shiner - Notropis volucellus

-Mimic Shiner – Notropis volucellus neuromasts
+Mimic Shiner – Paranotropis volucellus neuromasts

 Similar Species: